 Tips For Better Communication With Remote Teams

 Remote work has become a standard, especially in the technology industry.
 There are a lot of benefits coming from it, like a flexible schedule, the ability to work from anywhere or not having to commute, and using the saved hours to spend with family.
 But at the same time, we are still learning how to work remotely and be efficient, keep our work-life balance and also find a way to connect with our team members.
+Implementing AI meeting notes can significantly enhance meeting efficiency by ensuring that key points and action items are accurately captured and easily accessible.

 As Buffer's research shows: "When asked about the primary change to their work now that they work remotely, 41 percent indicated that their collaboration and communication had changed the most. "